 Norman William’s Public Library

-This public library is on the town green, which has placards about the town’s history that are worth checking out.
+This public library is on the town green, with placards about the town’s history that are worth checking out.
 There is a used book sale in the alcove in front of the library, and I picked up one of my recent favorites, The Russian Concubine.
 Read about more of my favorite books.

 You can’t come to Vermont without seeing at least one of the bridges it is so famous for– a covered bridge.
 There is one in town over the Ottaquechee River, Middle Bridge.